urmel79/IO_stm32_testing_bench_gh/README.md

 At the moment this webserver functionality does not work reliable (see issue below).
 So a screenshot will be taken later.

-## Software libraries and documentation

-Go to the source code: I have it supplied with many comments for explanation.

 ## License

 This project is licensed under the terms of "GNU General Public License v3.0".
 For details see [LICENSE](LICENSE).